-How do I know if a product is truly organic?
+How do I know if a beauty product is truly organic?

 This is where many of us are misled.
 Products literally only need to include 1% organic ingredients in order to be labelled as organic.
 This is why it's always good to look out for logos to show what's been approved as the real deal – Soil Association and COSMOS are the two biggies in Europe.

 What are the beauty benefits of organic beauty?

 Aside from the fact that you're helping to preserve the environment, organic beauty has a multitude of benefits.
 As organic products are full of vital nutrients and antioxidants, they work in harmony with your hair and skin, providing them with nourishment and repair without stripping away natural oils or causing chemical damage.
 You can find an array of organic products across the skin, body and hair categories here at Cosmetify, including skin cleansers, shampoos, body self tanners and body scrubs.